sidju/add-ed/COMMANDS.md

 # File and shell commands
 Commands to read and write to the surrounding system, both directly to/from files and using shell commands.

+Note that most of these commands accept a shell command (prefixed by `!`).
+If such is given it will be run as a child process and read from (stdout)/written to (stdin) in place of the file path otherwise accepted.
+The last shell command run is saved (no matter its success or failure) and can be re-run with just `!` in place of `!<shell command>`.

+- `f(<path>)` If no path given prints the default path, otherwise sets the given path as default path.
+- `e(<path>|!<shell command>)` Replace buffer contents with data read from given path/command.
+If no path/command given uses the default path.
+Sets the default path to given path if path given, leaves default path unchanged otherwise.
+Selects all lines in the buffer after reading in.
+  If the buffer contains unsaved edits aborts with error, capitalize `e` to `E` to override the warning.
+- `(.)r(<path>|!<shell command>)` Read in data from give path/command and insert it after the given index.
+If no index given defaults to inserting after current selection.
+If no path or shell command given uses default path.
+  Selects the added lines after running.
+- `wq` Save the whole buffer to the default path and quit the editor.
+Errors if it is given a selection other that the whole buffer.
+- `(.,.)w(<path>|!<shell command>)` Write selected lines to given path/command.
+If no selection given writes the whole buffer.
+If no path given writes to default path.
+If selection was explicitly given selects that, otherwise leaves selection unchanged.
+If selection was not given and a path was given that path is set as default path.
+- `(.,.)W(<path>)` Append the selected lines to the given path.
+If no path given appends to default path.
+If no selection given appends whole buffer.
+  Selects the appended lines after running.
+- `(.,.)!(<shell command>)` Run the given shell command.
+If no selection is given the command runs interactively.
+If a selection is given those lines are piped through the shell command, replacing them with the transformed output.
+  The original line data is placed in the clipboard and the new lines are selected.

 # Batch editing commands